Iceland hero image

 How Churches Use Iceland

-- Snæfellsnes or North Iceland sabbath days featuring coastal walks, turf church visits, and geothermal baths
+• Snæfellsnes or North Iceland sabbath days with coastal walks, turf-church visits, and geothermal baths

 What Works Well

-- 6–8 day itineraries linking Reykjavík basecamps with Golden Circle day trips and one coastal/mountain retreat night
+• 6–8 day itineraries linking Reykjavík basecamps with Golden Circle day trips and one coastal or mountain retreat night

-- Balanced pacing with climate-aware scheduling, indoor alternatives, and team debriefs each evening
+• Balanced pacing with climate-aware scheduling, indoor alternatives, and evening team debriefs

-- Fundraising moments: aurora worship gatherings, glacier devotion, geothermal spa dinners, and coastal bonfires
+• Fundraising moments can include aurora worship gatherings, glacier devotions, geothermal spa dinners, and coastal bonfires

 We handle weather-aware logistics, permits, and partner collaboration so pastors can focus on shepherding teams and cultivating generosity.